Carbuncle (legendary creature): General description

 The description of the animal vary; and "no one ever saw it well enough to know whether it was a bird or a mammal, whether is had feathers or fur".
 (Note: The legendary shiny winged bird, the alicanto, which leads ones to a cache of treasure, may be commingled or conflated with the carbuncle.
 And in the 1751 text, the creature was thought to be a flying dragon.)
 In Chile some say it moves like a firefly in the night.

 In Latin American lore, it is said to hold treasures inside so whoever manages to capture it will become wealthy.
 An alleged specimen seen in Ovalle on the Tulahuén hill in Coquimbo Region, Chile shone bright from the jewel and gold inside it.
 Or else, such gemlike gleam is supposed to be a guiding beacon to naturally occurring treasures.
-(Note: Coluccio (1966), and later Montecino citing Coluccio (1999).)
+(Note: (Coluccio 1966), and later (Montecino Aguirre 2015) citing Coluccio (1999).)
 In Catamarca Province, Argentina, the carbunclo is considered an imaginary animal that emits a much light from its head, while many believed the light source to be a carbuncle (gem).

-In Tarapacá, it is said to look like a bivalve (Note: The phrase "bivalve (bivalvo)", which indicates a mollusc, was not explicitly used originally by Vicuña.
+In Tarapacá, it is said to look like a bivalve (Note: The phrase "bivalve (bivalvo)", which indicates a mollusc, was not explicitly used originally by (Vicuña Cifuentes 1915).
 See quote below.) with a strong white-blue shine from within the shell which can be observed from a distance 1 league away; this "bivalve" has an acute sense of hearing, so that it can quickly detect humans approaching, and clam up inside its hard shell, and be mistaken for a stone.
-(Note: Vicuña: "This animal is described as being made up of two shells or valves, which can open and close, with the glow or fire in the hidden central part.
+(Note: (Vicuña Cifuentes 1915): "This animal is described as being made up of two shells or valves, which can open and close, with the glow or fire in the hidden central part.
 The light is very bright, blue-white and visible for more than a league este animal como compuesto de dos conchas o valvas, que puede abrir y cerrar, teniendo el brillo o fuego en la parte central oculta, etc.".)
-(Note: Montecino citing Plath (1973) and Ugalde (1993)) According to some, it is shaped like a corncob (Note: choclo, hence "corncob", though possibly better rendered as corn on the cob or maize ear) but is articulated or jointed, and according to a witness who tracked it, it had bluish white light leaking from the joints, and had more than four limbs.
+(Note: (Montecino Aguirre 2015) citing Plath (1973) and Ugalde (1993)) According to some, it is shaped like a corncob (Note: choclo, hence "corncob", though possibly better rendered as corn on the cob or maize ear) but is articulated or jointed, and according to a witness who tracked it, it had bluish white light leaking from the joints, and had more than four limbs.
 (Note: The witness named as Eulogio Rojas, in the year 1879.)